Bitcoin Halving Dates: Bitcoin Halving 2024

 What happens when Bitcoin is halved?

-When a Bitcoin halving takes place, mining rewards are cut in half, which leads to a reduction in the rate of new Bitcoin entering the market.
+When Bitcoin is halved, mining rewards are cut in half, reducing the rate of new Bitcoin entering the market.
 This process is expected to continue until the year 2140, when the final Bitcoin is mined.

 Does Bitcoin halving increase price?

 Nobody can predict price action in the crypto markets.
 That noted, historically Bitcoin halving events have been associated with significant price gains.
-Past Bitcoin halvings occurred in 2012, 2016, and 2020, and each one witnessed a notable surge in the price of Bitcoin in the months preceding and following the event.
+The Bitcoin halvings in 2012, 2016, and 2020 each corresponded to a notable surge in the price of Bitcoin in the months preceding and following the event.

 Why is Bitcoin halving important?